-5. We undertake audits of certain key supply chain partners to understand and validate the controls in their organisations and provide an opportunity to learn from best practice.
+5. Committing to undertaking audits of certain key supply chain partners to understand and validate the controls in their organisations and provide an opportunity to learn from best practice.

-6. We issue minimum procurement standards for certain, high risk categories of materials and products.
+6. Committing to issuing minimum procurement standards for certain, high risk categories of materials and products.

-7. We look to sign up to the Gangmasters & Labour Abuse Authority (GLAA) construction protocol.
+7. Committing to sign up to the Gangmasters & Labour Abuse Authority (GLAA) construction protocol.

 This statement is made in accordance with section 54(1) of the UK Modern Slavery Act 2015 and constitutes Woodhead Group’s modern slavery and human trafficking statement for the financial year ending 31 October 2018.
 It was approved by Woodhead Group’s board of directors on 11th April 2019.